Learn about the features available when dragging and dropping files from FotoStation into other applications.

 Dropping files into Index Manager archives

-When working with Index Manager archives that use the FotoWare Protocol, it is possible to upload files to the Index Manager server by dropping files onto the archive icon in FotoStation or simply onto the grid.
-This type of operations stipulates that archive permissions have been set that specify where files should be stored when they are dropped into the archive.
+When working with Index Manager archives that use the FotoWare Protocol, you can upload files to the Index Manager server by dropping files onto the archive icon in FotoStation or simply onto the grid.
+This type of operation stipulates that archive permissions have been set that specify where files should be stored when they are dropped into the archive.

 Dragging files from Index Manager archives to the desktop